cswclui/katacoda-scenarios-1/12factor-005/step02.md

 https://[[HOST_SUBDOMAIN]]-8080-[[KATACODA_HOST]].environments.katacoda.com

 When you go to the URL you'll be asked to enter the ID value you generated in **Step 8**.
 Once you get into the Jenkin website, follow the instructions to complete the Jenkins setup process.
 The following animated GIF will walk you through the process. **REMEMBER!!!!
-Make sure ID string outputted at the beginning of this step on hand.**
+Make sure the token string outputted at the beginning of this step is on hand to copy into the Jenkins UI.**

 **Step 9:** Watch the following short video to see the details for initializing Jenkins: